Microwave Potato Recipes – How to Cook Potatoes in the Microwave

-Classic Baked Potatoes Wash 4 (5-to 6-oz.)
+Classic Microwave Baked Potatoes How long does it take to microwave a baked potato?
+Wash 4 (5-to 6-oz.)
 Russet potatoes, then cut a wedge out of each potato about 1/8-inch wide and 1-inch deep.
 Place in a microwave-safe dish.
 Microwave on HIGH, uncovered, for 10 to12 minutes*.
 Use oven mitts to remove dish from microwave.
 Carefully make a slit in the top of each potato and fluff with a fork.
 Top with your favorite bake potato toppings.
 Makes 4 servings.
 Watch the video!

 Why it works:The key to a great microwave baked potato is cutting a thin wedge, lengthwise.
 This is done so the steam can fully escape from the potato, resulting in a dry and fluffy pulp